VictorValar/python-tiktok-events-api/README.md

 # Python TikTok Events API

-This library is an unoffical Python wrapper arround the TikTok Events API, allowing for easy interaction with the API:
+This library is an unofficial Python wrapper around the TikTok Events API, allowing for easy interaction with the API:

 - Pydantic types are used to validate the data to be sent to TikTok.
 - Customer identifiable information is hashed using SHA256 before being sent to the TikTok API.
 - Events can be sent one at a time or in batches.